Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

 1. A high-level way to organise huge code bases and systems with many threads, processes and computer, beyond functions, classes and modules.
 2. Represent those high level concepts at the code level too, not just on whiteboards.
-3. Automatically visualize the system visually in tools like profilers, code navigators, debuggers and IDEs.
+3. Automatically visualize the system in tools like profilers, code navigators, debuggers and IDEs.
+4. Visual design of the system at the top level.

 ### NON-GOALS
 1. Have notation like UML for all the details.